maxrossi91/moni-align/README.md

 ```
 docker pull rvarki/moni-align
 ```
-2. Run the moni help command.
+2. Run the `moni` help command.
 ```
 docker run rvarki/moni-align moni -h
 ```

 > [!NOTE]
-> Make sure to include the -v option in the docker run command before attempting to run any moni commands on your data.
+> Make sure to include the -v option in the docker run command before attempting to run any `moni` commands on your data.
 The -v option will allow you to [mount](https://docs.docker.com/storage/bind-mounts/) your host directory into the Docker container so that moni can interact with your data.
 Users are encouraged to mount into `\mnt` directory in the Docker containter.

 ## Singularity/Apptainer

-If working on a high performance computing cluster, you might not have access to Docker due to it needing root permissions.
-Instead, you can use the Singularity/Apptainer version of the tool.
+If working on a high performance computing cluster, you might not have access to `Docker` due to it needing root permissions.
+Instead, you can use the `Singularity/Apptainer` version of the tool.

-1. Build the SIF image of Moni-align
+1. Build the SIF image of `moni-align`
 ```
 singularity pull moni.sif docker://rvarki/moni-align:latest
 ```